aaronmaynard/Basic-Recipes/README.md

-# Basic-Recipes
+# Recipes+
-Add basic recipies for more diversity and functionality to your Bukkit Server.
+Add more recipies for more diversity and functionality to your Bukkit Server.
 These recipies aim to be realistic and help expand the survival experience.

-### Current Recipies:
+### Example Recipies:

 Wool: Create wool with a collection of string from spiders.